npranto/ecommercer/README.md

 ### Using `lib/shopify/client.js` for Client-side API calls

-To use the Storefront API on the client rnedered pages or compoennts, use the `lib/shopify/client.js` file to import functionalities as follows:
+To use the Storefront API on the client rendered pages or components, use the `lib/shopify/client.js` file to import functionalities as follows:

-- `ShopifyClientProvider`: A React Context Provider that provides the Storefront API client to the app.
+`ShopifyClientProvider`: A React Context Provider that provides the Storefront API client to the app.
 Usually added to the page level root `app/[PAGE]/layout.js` component.

-- `useProductsQuery`: A React hook that fetches product data from the Storefront API.
+`useProductsQuery`: A React hook that fetches product data from the Storefront API.
 By default, it fetches first 10 products from the Storefront API, but you can modify the query to fetch specific number of products.

 Example:

 ```js
 // app/about/layout.js

 export default function RootLayout({ children }) {
 	return (
 		<html lang="en">